gatsbyjs/gatsby/docs/contributing/pair-programming.md

 We also expect the following from pair programming participants:

 - These sessions tend to work best when you have a specific goal for the session.
-Preferably you have already selected and worked on an issue and have created a Pull Request with your work.
+Preferably you have already selected an issue or have started work and created a work-in-progress pull request.
 - If you're new to building with Gatsby we recommend [working through the tutorial](https://www.gatsbyjs.org/tutorial/) before your session.
 If you get stuck part way through that's a great time to book a pairing session.
 - If you're new to contributing to open source we recommend following the ["Setting Up Your Local Dev Environment" guide](https://www.gatsbyjs.org/contributing/setting-up-your-local-dev-environment/) before your session.
 - All participants are expected to adhere to [Gatsby’s code of conduct](/contributing/code-of-conduct/)